meatnordrink/notebook/ads/ads.md

 * Also try sending people to web onboard vs landing page.

 # Google
+* Tweak ad copy to be clear it's for iOS, not Android, to reduce Android clicks.
+* Wrap conversion in iOS-only JS.
+(Maybe algorithm will pick up on this anyway...)
+* Create ad group for `ios depression app` `iphone depression app`.
+* Try to expand the iOS app install campaign.
+* Go into exact match campaign, figure out why spend is lower, cost higher than broad.

 * First, get to frigging spend.
 It may be that I need to dive into the Firebase setup.
     * No, it was the target CPA (at least, for some of the campaigns.)
 Spending now (Mar 19), let it spend over the weekend, then **go in and optimize.**
 * Add other ad groups from "Depression General"